stasyanski/Gamele/notes/notes.md

 ### Ideas:
-- clear storage / score button
-- choose gamemode on try again screen

 ### To do:
+- mobile compatability
-- none
+- some recode?

 ### Bugs:
-- none known
+- for unknown reason, the game doesnt advance on some guesses, no errors produced, logic issue